au1698/exp_assignment2/exp_assignment2/README.md

 ## Working hypoteses
-The gesture commands present the same "priority" since they occur in random order.
 The home position is fixed (2,0,0).
-Person's position is generated randomly in 'PLAY' state.
 When the robot is in the 'SLEEP' state, it only reaches the home position and after some time goes to the 'NORMAL' state.
-When the robot is in the 'NORMAL' state, it cheks the user's speech simulation, if the user says "go_to_sleep" the robot returns in 'SLEEP' state otherwise it continue to stay in the 'NORMAL' state.
+The ball has no gravity and collision elements.

 ## Possible improvements
 - The robot moves very slowly.
 - Improve robot's URDF.
+- Robot moves its headk when the ball stops.

 ## Author: